opennars/ALANN2018/README.md

 ## How To Build

-1. Clone the solution in Visual Studio (2017 Community Edition)
+1. Clone the solution in Visual Studio (2017 Community Edition or later)
 2. Install paket in the solution directory https://fsprojects.github.io/Paket/installation.html#Installation-per-repository
 3. Run paket install
 4. Run paket update